 When do developers believe they will achieve net zero across their portfolio of commercial buildings?

-A 2023 survey by Deloitte shows that almost two-thirds of developers (64%) think they’ll achieve net zero emissions across all their commercial buildings between 2031 and 2040.
+A 2023 survey by Deloitte shows that almost two-thirds of developers (64%) believe they’ll achieve net zero emissions across all their commercial buildings between 2031 and 2040.

-A breakdown of when UK commercial developers anticipate they will achieve operational net zero across their portfolio
+When London commercial developers anticipate that they will achieve operational net zero across their portfolio

-Over a quarter (27%) of commercial developers anticipate they’ll be able to reach the goal of net zero sooner than 2031.
-Fewer than one in 10 (9%) expect it’ll take until 2041-50 before their whole portfolio of commercial buildings achieves net-zero targets.
+Over a quarter (27%) of commercial developers in London anticipate they’ll be able to reach the goal of net zero sooner than 2031.
+Fewer than one in 10 (9%) expect it’ll take until 2041-50 before their whole portfolio of commercial buildings achieves net zero targets.

-A breakdown of the biggest difficulties for UK commercial developers in achieving operational net zero across their portfolio
+The greatest difficulties for London commercial developers in achieving operational net zero across their portfolio

-The most significant barrier reported in achieving net zero targets by UK developers is the high cost of constructing net zero buildings, with an average difficulty score of 3.9 out of five – 0.3 higher than the second-most difficult barriers.
+The most significant barrier reported in achieving net zero targets by London developers is the high cost of constructing net zero buildings, with an average difficulty score of 3.9 out of five – 0.3 higher than the second-most difficult barrier.

 The issue of accessing sustainable supply chains and building materials was rated at 3.6 average difficulty.
 Commercial developers in this survey also scored the challenge of decarbonising current buildings in their portfolios at a 3.6 as well.